tristanbatchler/tbat.me/_posts/2024-11-20-godot-golang-mmo-part-11.md

 ![Connected Screen](/assets/css/images/posts/2024/11/20/connected_screen.png)

 This is cool and all, but there's just one more feature I want to add before we call it a day.
 It would be really great if players could choose their color when they register, and having a separate registration screen would make more sense.
 That way, we can also get users to type their password twice to confirm it.

+## Making the window resizable

+It is possible to resize the window currently, but it has a couple of issues.
+It doesn't scale the UI or the game world, so it gives an unfair advantage to players who have a larger screen while also making it harder to read the text on-screen.
+We can fix that by going to **Project Settings > Display > Window > Stretch** and setting the stretch **Mode** to **viewport** and the **Aspect** to **Keep**.

 ## Adding a separate registration screen
 *Coming soon...*